bitcoin/bitcoin/doc/developer-notes.md

     new RPC is replacing a deprecated RPC, to avoid both RPCs confusingly showing up in the command list.

+- Use *invalid* bech32 addresses for `RPCExamples` help documentation.

+  - *Rationale*: Prevent accidental transactions by users and encourage the use of bech32 addresses by default.

 - Use the `UNIX_EPOCH_TIME` constant when describing UNIX epoch time or timestamps in the documentation.